AIP Stuffed Chicken Breast

 Chicken makes a great canvas for creative kitchen artistry.
 Serve it to a friend or partner and they’ll think you spent all day cooking this flavorful concoction.

 Most stuffed chicken recipes call for cheese.
-I made this dish AIP compliant by substituting cheese and adding a rich pesto and cauliflower filling.
+I made this dish AIP compliant by subbing out the cheese and adding a rich pesto and cauliflower filling.

 Cooking the Chicken